 faith in our institutions and a resulting widespread loss in

-And if you think this could never happen, then think
+And if you think this could never happen, then think again.

 Hurricane Katrina destroyed more than $60 billion in economic

 value and led to massive looting and a surge in energy prices.
+The

-Officials in Japan have found radioactive material in produce
+Officials in Japan have found radioactive material in produce up

-as far as 200 miles from the Fukushima nuclear disaster.
+to 200 miles from the Fukushima nuclear disaster.

 The point is, large-scale disasters, man-made or natural, seem